abkein/MDDPN/README.md

 # MDDPN
-MDDPN stans for "Molecular Dynamics Data Processor for Nucleation"
+MDDPN stands for "Molecular Dynamics Data Processor for Nucleation"